stevegrunwell/code-review-for-me-and-you/slides.md

 Note:

-* Treat inline documentation as code
+* When performing code reviews, be sure to review relevant documentation along with the rest of the code
-    - If a function's arguments or return value changes, the docs better be updated to match
+    - If a function's arguments or return value changes, the docs better be updated to match!
 * Helps reduce "Doc Rot", when the documentation doesn't match the actual behavior
-* Parameters or return changes and docs don't?
-Automatic code review failure.
+* If docs aren't being updated with the code, request changes in the PR
     - Do not let bad docs get merged!

 ----

 ### Audit your baselines

-> If an app isn't working right but all the tests pass, the first place you should look are the areas where test coverage has been ignored.
+> If an app isn't working right but all the tests pass, the first place you should look are the areas where test coverage has been ignored!

 Note:

-* Testing tools, sniffers, etc. usually permit errors to be suppressed
+* Most linters, static code analysis tools, etc. will allow errors to be suppressed
-* Make sure you're periodically auditing these to ensure code isn't just being ignored without reason
-* Easy to get 100% test coverage if you just skip anything that's untested!
+    - Often these suppressions are either inline (via comments) or in a "baseline" file
+* Additionally, certain files can be omitted from code coverage calculations
+* If you're running into bugs but everything that's being checked seems to be working as expected, double check that you're not accidentially suppressing an actual issue!

 ---